checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

 ## Choosing selectors

-The CSS selectors you ultimately choose to use in your scripts will determine how much maintenance work will go into your Puppeteer/Playwright scripts over the course of their lifetime.
+The selectors you choose to use in your scripts will help determine how much maintenance work will go into your scripts over the course of their lifetime.
 Ideally, you want to have robust selectors in place since the inception of the script to save yourself time and effort going forward.

 The attributes of a good selector are: